NehzUx/NewInML2019/README.md

 Paper submission is through CMT platform: [https://cmt3.research.microsoft.com/NewInML2019](https://cmt3.research.microsoft.com/NewInML2019)

-Accepted papers will be reviewed by expert NeurIPS reviewers and, if accepted, will get a talk or a poster at the workshop and expect coaching. <b> This will NOT count as an official publication, so papers submitted can then be revised and submitted to NeurIPS 2020! </b>
+Accepted papers will be reviewed by expert NeurIPS reviewers and, if accepted, will get a talk or a poster at the workshop and expect coaching. <b> This will NOT count as an official NeurIPS publication, so papers submitted can then be revised and submitted to NeurIPS 2020, but you should check the policy of other conferences if you want to re-submit elsewhere.</b>

 # Best Paper Awards